Solidarity Housing Frequently Asked Questions

 The Solidarity Housing transaction model can be used to support a variety of situations, with different priorities, values, and motivations:

-A group of young people seeking to live communally form a housing cooperative and work with a willing homeowner to transition ownership of the home to a land trust that leases the home to the coop.
+A group of young people seeking to live communally form a housing cooperative and work with a willing homeowner to transition ownership of the home to the co-operative (or to a land trust that leases the home to the co-op).

-Renters who have a solid relationship with their landlord could approach them and work together to transition the house to a land trust, so that the tenants have long-term stability while the former landlord retains a source of income.
+Renters who have a solid relationship with their landlord could approach them and work together to transition the house to a land trust or co-op, so that the tenants have long-term stability while the former landlord retains a source of income.

 A homeowner seeks to return their home to the people whose land they’re on, in support of decolonization and Indigenous resurgence.
 A Community Land Trust is created and controlled by a local Indigenous nation, assumes ownership over the house, and provides housing to the people of that nation.